JEA

 JEA, located in Jacksonville, Florida, is the eighth-largest community-owned electric utility company in the United States and the largest in Florida.
 As of 2022, JEA served more than 1 million Northeast Florida residents with electric, water, sewer and reclaimed water services.
-JEA also provides some customers with methane gas sales, and access to dark fiber.
+JEA also provides some customers with natural gas sales, and access to dark fiber.
 In addition, JEA works with the City of Jacksonville to maintain its streetlight system.
 Besides Jacksonville (Duval County), JEA also serves customers in Clay, Nassau and St. Johns counties.

 History

 Jacksonville's water and sewer systems have been operated by the city since 1880.

 City of Jacksonville Electric Department

-In 1895, the first electric power station, Main Street Power Plant came online, providing night-time lighting for the first time to downtown.
+The first electric power station, Main Street Power Plant, came online in 1895 and provided night-time lighting for the first time to downtown.

-In 1943, the Baldwin Interconnector came online, providing backup power to nearby Naval Air Station Jacksonville and Camp Blanding.
+The Baldwin Interconnector came online in 1943, providing backup power to nearby Naval Air Station Jacksonville and Camp Blanding.

-In 1950, the Southside Generating Station came online, and is hooked up to the city's electric grid.
+The Southside Generating Station came online in 1950, and is hooked up to the city's electric grid.

-On September 9, 1964, Hurricane Dora devastated 95 percent of the city's electric grid.
+Hurricane Dora devastated 95 percent of the city's electric grid on September 9, 1964.